cpacker/MemGPT/README.md

 To run our example where you can search over the SEC 10-K filings of Uber, Lyft, and Airbnb,

-1. Download the .txt files from [HuggingFace](https://huggingface.co/datasets/MemGPT/example-sec-filings/tree/main) and place them in `memgpt/personas/examples/preload_archival`.
+1. Download the .txt files from [Hugging Face](https://huggingface.co/datasets/MemGPT/example-sec-filings/tree/main) and place them in `memgpt/personas/examples/preload_archival`.

 2. In the root `MemGPT` directory, run
     ```bash